kubeflow/kubeflow/kubeflow/nvidia-inference-server/README.md

 # nvidia-inference-server

-> NVIDIA Inference Server is a REST and GRPC service for deep-learning inferencing of TensorRT, TensorFlow and Caffe2 models.
-The server is optimized deploy machine and deep learning algorithms on both GPUs and CPUs at scale.
+> NVIDIA TensorRT Inference Server (TRTIS) is a REST and GRPC service for deep-learning inferencing of TensorRT, TensorFlow and Caffe2 models.
+The server is optimized to deploy deep-learning algorithms on both GPUs and CPUs at scale.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->